Stowe House: The Temple-Grenville family

 Richard Grenville the future 2nd Earl Temple, married Anna Chamber in 1737, an heiress with a £50,000 fortune.
 He was leader of the Whig group known as the Grenvillites.
 King George II made Earl Temple a Knight of the Garter in 1760.
 Earl Temple was an active supporter of John Wilkes.
-When the Earl's cousin George Dodington, 1st Baron Melcombe died in 1762 he left his Vanbrugh designed house Eastbury Park and estates in Dorset to Earl Temple.
+When the Earl's cousin George Dodington, 1st Baron Melcombe died in 1762 he left his Vanbrugh designed house Eastbury Park and estates in Dorset to Lord Temple.
 He attempted to sell the house, but as no buyer could be found, he demolished most of the building using the marble from the house in the Marble Saloon at Stowe.
 The Eastbury estate was finally sold in 1806.

-The 2nd Earl Temple's sister Hester married William Pitt the Elder who became Prime Minister of Great Britain.
-Their son William Pitt the Younger also served as Prime Minister.
-George Grenville the brother of the 2nd Earl Temple was also to serve as Prime Minister.
-William Grenville youngest brother of the 1st Marquess of Buckingham also served as Prime Minister, and it was during his premiership that the Atlantic slave trade was abolished.
-The final family member to be Prime Minister was William Ewart Gladstone.
-He married Catherine Glynne the granddaughter of Catherine sister of the 1st Marquess of Buckingham.
+The 2nd Earl Temple's sister Hester married William Pitt the Elder who became prime minister of Great Britain.
+Their son William Pitt the Younger also served as prime minister.
+George Grenville the brother of the 2nd Earl Temple was also to serve as prime minister.
+William Grenville youngest brother of the 1st Marquess of Buckingham also served as prime minister, and it was during his premiership that the Atlantic slave trade was abolished.
+The final family member to be prime minister was William Ewart Gladstone.
+He married Catherine Glynne the granddaughter of Catherine, sister of the 1st Marquess of Buckingham.
 Other notable politicians in the family included Thomas Grenville the brother of the 1st Marquess, Robert Nugent, 1st Earl Nugent the father-in-law of the 1st Marquess, Thomas Pitt, 1st Baron Camelford brother of William Pitt the elder, George Nugent-Grenville, 2nd Baron Nugent brother of the 1st Duke and the 1st Marquess's nephew Richard Griffin, 3rd Baron Braybrooke.
-The Foreign Secretary (from 1938 to 1940) Lord Halifax was also related to the family, through his mother Lady Agnes Elizabeth Courtenay, daughter of Lady Elizabeth Fortescue, herself daughter of Hester Grenville, daughter of George Grenville, the Prime Minister.
+The Foreign Secretary (from 1938 to 1940) Lord Halifax was also related to the family, through his mother Lady Agnes Elizabeth Courtenay, daughter of Lady Elizabeth Fortescue, herself daughter of Hester Grenville, daughter of George Grenville, the prime minister.

-George Nugent-Temple-Grenville undertook the grand tour in 1774.
+George Nugent-Temple-Grenville undertook the Grand Tour in 1774.
 In 1775 he married a Catholic heiress Mary Nugent, who had an income of £14,000 a year.
 He was created 1st Marquess of Buckingham in 1784 by King George III.
 On the death in 1788 of the Marquess's father-in-law Robert Nugent, 1st Earl Nugent he inherited the Earl's Irish (8900 acre) and Cornish estates.